Krutikaa04/Codes/README.md

 # Codes
-Repository made for codes in various languages for reference.
+Repository made to maintain codes in various languages for reference.